linzhiqiu/t2v_metrics/camerabench/README.md

 # Evaluation Scripts

-CameraBench uses a **method-agnostic evaluation framework** that separates score/prediction generation (Script 1) from evaluation logic (Script 2).
-This allows any method to be evaluated on CameraBench (VLMs, task specific models, SfMs, and even human evaluation) by simply replacing the functionality of our Script 1.
-The method we use in the paper is VQAScore with VLMs for binary classification and retrieval and standard text generation with VLMs for captioning.
+CameraBench uses a method-agnostic evaluation setup that separates result generation (Script 1) from metric computation (Script 2).
+Any method can plug in by swapping Script 1—e.g., VLMs like Qwen-2.5-VL or SfM systems like MegaSAM.
+We will cover how to run evaluation for (1) binary classification of camera-centric frame motion, (2) yes-or-no VQA tasks, (3) video-text retrieval, and (4) camera-motion captioning.

 ## Two-Stage Evaluation Process